 - For cooler weather this fall try my Moroccan Lamb Shank recipe.
 It would be amazing with the North African flavors here.

-- You could also go meatless and serve these grilled carrots with Gazpacho and Grilled Tofu marinated in My Favorite Garlic Marinade.
+- You could also go meatless and serve these grilled carrots with Grilled Tofu marinated in My Favorite Garlic Marinade.

 The key to grilled carrots that are tender, and not burnt, is to cook them over indirect heat.
 Here is a foolproof recipe for grilled carrots topped with harissa paste, lemon and mint.